-\begin{rem} The variation mean dimension seems depend on the inductive decomposition.
-Even if one replaces the connection maps between building blocks by map which are unitarily equivalent (this will not change the inductive limit algebra), the variation mean dimension might change. \end{rem}
+\begin{rem} The variation mean dimension {seems to} depend on the inductive decomposition.
+Even if one replaces the connecting maps between building blocks by some maps which are unitarily equivalent (this will not change the inductive limit algebra), {it is not clear if the variation mean dimension changes}. \end{rem}